OmooLab/BioxelNodes/README.md

 ### Dependency Installation

 The add-on requires a third-party python dependency called SimpleITK, click the Install SimpleITK button below to install the dependency.
-After clicking, Blender may get stuck, it is downloading and installing, just wait for a moment.
+After clicking, blender may get stuck, it is downloading and installing, just wait for a moment.
+After the Installation, **restart blender once**.

 ![dependency](docs/images/dependency.png)